Back-end Engineering Articles

 login = Admin::Account.new

-In this way, we avoid the naming collision because accessing each of them is pretty different.
+On this way we avoid the naming collision, because to access each of them are quite different

 When to include a module or inherit from a class?

-To finalize this blog post, let's answer this good question.
+To finalize this blog post, let's try to answer this good question.
 You should use inheritance only when a class is a specialization of another class.
-For example, a Circle is a geometric Figure but a more specialized one.
-It's better to use inheritance for this case.
-A bus is a vehicle, so it's a particular vehicle, and we should use inheritance.
+Example, a Circle is a geometric Figure, but a more specialized one.
+It’s better to use inheritance for this case.
+A bus is a vehicle, so it’s a special vehicle, and we should use inheritance

-On the other hand, if we need to reuse a group of methods in different classes, we should use modules instead of inheritance.
-Generally speaking, you should group modules by features or roles that you can apply to other classes.
+On the other hand, if we need to reuse a group of methods in different classes you should use modules, instead of inheritance.
+Generally speaking, you should try to group modules by features or roles that you can apply to different classes.

-So, we've learned a lot from this blog post
+So, we’ve learned a lot on thi blog post

 Thanks for reading